arkweather/BestTrack/README.txt

 Note that the naming conventions for each file type MUST be followed for Best Track to successfully read in the data!

+Big Data Mode:

+After reading in all files in the input directory in the specified time range, if there are more storm cells than the specified threshold (default 50000), Best Track will run in "Big Data Mode".
+In this mode, each day will be processed individually and output files (See Output) will be created for each valid date within the specified time range.
+This is intended to decrease total runtime on very large datasets, but will not reduce the memory usage of the script.
+CAUTION: Reading in a significant number of files or files with a significant number of storm cells may result in poor performance and/or out of memory errors.

 -----------------------------------------------------------------------------------

 OUTPUT: